bazelbuild/bazel/site/docs/external.md

 all depend on javax.activation.
 However, two of these libraries wanted version 1.1 and three of them wanted 1.0.2.
 The `WORKSPACE` file is using version 1.1, but that might not be the right version to use.

-You may also want to break `transitive-deps` into smaller targets, as it is unlikely that all of your targets depend on the transitive closure of your maven jars.

 ## Caching of external dependencies